rayenabid406/Smart-Room-Monitor/README.md

 Turns Red LED ON for sound spikes

 Flashes LEDs whenever new data is received

+Data and sensor values graphs are shown on the pc in real Time with Warning messages.

 The system updates in real time, allowing you to watch the LEDs reflect sensor changes immediately.